melkamar/how-to/raspberry-pi/chromium-kiosk/README.md

 ln -s /tmp/dhcpcd.resolv.conf /etc/resolv.conf
 ```

+- Also disable swap and start the FS as read-only by adding `noswap ro` at the and of the line in `/boot/cmdline.txt`.

 ## Automatically start Chromium in kiosk mode
 - Edit the `/etc/xdg/lxsession/LXDE-pi/autostart` file to have the following:
 ```